jordanjoz1/android-localization-helper/README.md

 By default, this creates an output directory `to_translate/` ([sample output](./sample_output)) with separate files for the missing strings in each language.
 Now that you have the untranslated strings for each language in a standard format, you can [send them out for translation](https://developer.android.com/distribute/tools/localization-checklist.html#gp-trans)!

 #### Change output directory (--output)
-Use the output option to change the output directory path
+Use the output option to change the output directory path.

+For example, we can output the missing translations into a `to_translate/` directory on the Desktop:

 ```
 android-localization-helper --output ~/Desktop/to_translate